DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 	- Opening your terminal.

-	- Terminating the server by selecting Ctrl-C and entering ```y``` until the command line prompt/terminal notes the server has closed.
+	- Terminating the server by selecting Ctrl-C and entering ```y``` until the command line interface window notes that the server has closed.

 	- Typing ```git checkout -b BRANCHNAME``` to simultaneously create a new local branch in your local repository and switch to that branch.
 Our branch naming convention is *issue#*, followed by a number for that issue number.

 6. Commit the changes to your branch by:

-	- Navigating to your command line terminal/prompt.
+	- Navigating to your command line interface tool.

 	- Typing and entering ```git add``` and the file path(s) of the files that you changed.
 You can either add individual files or add all changed files.
 To do the latter, simply type  ```git add .```